Homotopy theory for algebras over polynomial monads: Cartesian monads and their internal algebra classifiers

 \section{Cartesian monads and their internal algebra classifiers}

-In this section we recall the theory of \emph{internal algebra classifiers} of the first author \cite{EHBat} including its recent development in \cite{BatWeb}.
-This tool is fundamental for us because it will enable us (in Section 7) to replace free algebra extensions by left Kan extensions which are much easier to analyse.
+In this section we recall the theory of \emph{internal algebra classifiers} of the first author \cite{EHBat} including its recent developments (cf. \cite{W,W2}).
+This tool is fundamental for us because it enables us (cf. Section 7) to replace free algebra extensions with \emph{left Kan extensions} which are easier to handle.
 We formulate the theory for general cartesian monads, though later on we shall only apply it to polynomial monads.